rjpr/SendToTransmission/README.md

 SendToTransmission
 ===

-A lightweight Chrome extension that adds a context menu item to send the selected link to Transmission.
+A lightweight (just 25kB packaged) Chrome extension that adds a context menu item to send the selected link to Transmission.

 Built using no frameworks, just JavaScript, CSS & HTML.

-Packaged size is 26kB (20kB of that being for the various icon sizes), uses ~1MB RAM while idle.

 <img src="screenshot.png" alt="Context menu screenshot" />